 The hiss of escaping steam, the smell of the engine wafting through an open window, the sound of the whistle and the clinking of Champagne glasses… it could be a scene from Brief Encounter or Murder on the Orient Express, but instead it’s a Saturday morning in north-west England.
-The train is my favourite way to travel, but modern-day rail trips aren’t necessarily the most luxurious experience.
-But add a touch of steam and you’ll find yourself transported back a few decades as you travel across the country on a rail trip with a dose of vintage glamour.
+The train is my favourite way to travel, but modern-day rail trips aren’t necessarily a luxurious experience.
+But add a touch of steam and you’ll find yourself transported back a few decades as you travel across the country on a steam train day trip with a dose of vintage glamour.

 This trip was hosted by Steam Dreams, but all views are my own.